Seenivasan1711/Time2Crack/README.md

 ### Multimodal Support

 The `/api/assistant/chat` endpoint supports both text and image input when using Gemini.
 To send an image, include it as a base64 string or file URL in the request body.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-MIT

-## Support

-For support, email support@example.com or join our Slack channel.